thoeni/hugo-website/site/content/post/macos-sierra-java.md

 date = "2016-09-26T20:00:00Z"
 draft = false
-title = "java.net.InetAddress: getLocalHost() slow after MacOS Sierra upgrade?"
+title = "java.net.InetAddress: getLocalHost() slow after MacOS Sierra upgrade?" description = "If Java takes forever to getLocalHost after MacOS Sierra upgrade, here's what you can do to fix it!" tags = [ "java", "macos", "sierra", "dev" ] categories = [ "java", "macos", "sierra", "dev" ] slug = "macos-sierra-java"
 +++

 So, I don't write often mainly because I don't have much to say, but I hope that this, if not interesting, at least will be useful and **save you a lot of time** in troubleshooting.